David-Seis/SecureYourAzureData/SQLSecurity/Security Checklist Template.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/Compass.png"><b>Data</b></p>

-The Data Security Area involves ensuring that business and customer data is encrypted and protected against unwanted access at rest, in=-transit, in-memory and in-code processes.
+The Data Security Area involves ensuring that business and customer data is encrypted and protected against unwanted access at rest, in-transit, in-memory and in-code processes.

 *SQL Server Installations*
 <br><img src="../graphics/checkbox.png"> Only system and user databases are installed and configured.
 All demonstration or sample databases have been removed.